 Located on the banks of the Elk River, Annex Park is a popular stop for those looking to spend part of their day.

 The park is enjoyed by bikers, walkers, and joggers during the summer months and snowshoe and cross-country ski enthusiasts in the winter.

 Annex Park is a natural area surrounded by community trails, it features a duck pond, grassy open areas, and shaded picnic facilities.
 This is a great place to introduce the little ones to our resident ducks.
 Dogs are welcome on leash.

 The Great Trail (aka.
 TransCanada Trail) passes through Annex Park forming a part of Fernie's Recreational Trail, and in turn, connects to Fernie's huge multi-use trails network.
 There's plenty to explore around Fernie Community, so be sure to pick up a copy of the Fernie Trail Map at the Visitor Information Centre on HWY 3, at the museum downtown or take a look at the basic map in our related document on this page.

 There is a parking area at the entrance of the park by taking 11th Street off the Highway through town.
 Drive to the end of 11th Street up and over the dyke and follow left to the parking area.
 Green bear-proof bins are placed intermittently along the park's pathway.
-On foot, the park can be accessed by virtually any street on the north-west side of 11th or 12th Avenue, as wells as from Maiden Lake (passing under the North Fernie Bridge), or Dogwood Park (passing under the West Fernie Bridge).
+On foot, the park can be accessed by virtually any street on the north-west side of 11th or 12th Avenue, as well as from Maiden Lake (passing under the North Fernie Bridge), or Dogwood Park (passing under the West Fernie Bridge).

 Wapiti Music Festival

-Annex Park also hosts the annual Wapiti Music Festival in August which is a Canadian Indie music festival sponsored by local businesses and CBC Radio.
+Annex Park also traditionally hosts the annual Wapiti Music Festival in August, a Canadian Indie music festival sponsored by local businesses and CBC Radio.
 The festival line-up tends to be announced late-February to early-March time, with early bird priced tickets selling out within days.
-It's advised to keep follow Wapiti Music Festival's webpage and social media channels to stay up to date with the latest news and announcements.
+Follow the Wapiti Music Festival webpage and social media channels to stay up to date with the latest news and announcements.